aaronpagoada/pizza-rat/README.md

 ## Notes
 As of this commit, I am no longer working on this version of PizzaRat.
 I kept running into a problem that I cannot for the life of me figure out.
 The problem lies in the `.decode` method within the `gtfs-realtime-bindings` module.

 However, I am still working on PizzaRat, but this time I'm using Python.
 The repository is public on my page.

+Feel free to smell my code and suggest any changes or things I should look out for in the future.